Don’t Use These 5 Products if You Want a Nice Butt

 What to look out for: To be sure, choose a moisturizer that steers clear of these questionable chemicals.
 BAWDY’s moisturizing CBD Butt Balm is made with clean ingredients like CBD, Mediterranian algae, and hyaluronic acid for a side view you'll be obsessed with.

 What are they used for?
 “Fragrance,” when listed as an ingredient in cosmetics, is really problematic.
 It’s an umbrella term that isn’t required by the FDA to be any more specific than that and can include anything from synthetics and preservatives to substances that cause severe allergic reactions - ugh, but why?
 Back in 1966, the Fair Packaging and Labeling Act was passed to protect luxury companies’ proprietary blends from being copied.
 Phthalates are often found in synthetic fragrance.

 Why are they harmful?
 Phthalates, like parabens, mess with our hormones.
 These chemicals have been linked to reproductive defects, insulin resistance, and developmental issues in children.

 What to look out for: In addition to being listed under fragrance, look for phthalate, DEP, DBP, and DEHP.

 While we’ve listed the major things to be aware of here, visit safecosmetics for a full list of concerning chemicals found in cosmetics.
+You should be spending your hard-earned money on farmhouse bathroom decor housewarming gifts, lingerie, nice butt signs from Etsy, personal trainers, and healthy skincare, not chemical-filled cosmetics.
 We here at BAWDY are proud to offer only natural and clean products to keep you and your posterior protected and empowered.